mmiltiadous/ATO-Track-Inspector/README.md

 # Rail Surface Defect Detection using ATO Cameras

 This repository contains the code and pipeline for the MSc thesis project **"Leveraging Autonomous Train Operation Cameras for Rail Track Monitoring"**.
-The system leverages cameras already installed for train automation to perform continuous rail condition monitoring, aiming to provide an early-warning mechanism for rail surface degradation.
+The designed system leverages cameras already installed for train automation to perform continuous rail condition monitoring, aiming to provide an early-warning mechanism for rail surface degradation.

 ---
 ## Dataset